ibm-cloud-docs/Cloudant/api/design_documents.md

 If no ID is provided,
 `doc` is `null`.

 The `req` argument contains additional information about the request.
-It enables you to create update handlers that are more dynamic, because they are based on additional factors such as query parameters or the user context.
+With this argument, you can create update handlers that are more dynamic because they are based on additional factors such as query parameters or the user context.

 The `req` argument corresponds to that used in a [list function](#list-functions).